rl1987/trickster.dev/tricksterblog/content/post/parsing-html-documents-with-beautiful-soup.md

 * `html5lib` - Pure Python HTML5 parser that is slow, but can deal with some pretty messed up pages.

+Since Beautiful Soup is an abstraction over these HTML/XML parsers we have some flexibility when choosing the underlying parser while keeping the same data model.

 Let us explore how to use Beautiful Soup for web scraping.
 We start by using the lxml parser on a simple HTML document.